trougnouf/Rustache/README.md

 *   **Tag Aliases:** Define shortcuts (e.g., `#groceries`) that automatically expand into multiple tags (e.g., `#groceries`, `#shopping`, `#home`).
 *   **Dependencies:** Link tasks using RFC 9253 (Blocked By) logic.
 *   **Hierarchy Support:** Create sub-tasks and organize nested lists easily.
-*   **Multiple Calendars:** Seamlessly switch between "Work", "Personal", and other lists.
+*   **Multiple Calendars:** Seamlessly switch between "Work", "Personal", and other lists, or move tasks between them.
 *   **Offline & Local First:** Optimistic UI updates mean you never wait for the server.
 Possibility to use the app immediately without a server; a persistent "Local" calendar stores its tasks on disk.
-*   **Easy Migration:** When ready, export all tasks from the Local calendar to a CalDAV server with a single click.
+*   **Easy Migration:** When ready, export all tasks from the Local calendar to a CalDAV server with a single click (or keypress).
 *   **Sane sorting:** Tasks are sorted by due date, then undated tasks are ordered by priority.